jkeener/personal-goals/README.md

 ### Backlog: Code Things I Want to Do/Play With

-Thanks to Una for creating the origional template for this repo.
+Thanks to Una for creating the original template for this repo.
 Check it out here: https://github.com/una/personal-goals-starter